sdietmar/timetrackercalendar/README.md

 Looks like i need to the use *Graph REST API*.
-Documentation is straight forward. https://learn.microsoft.com/en-us/graph/api/event-update?view=graph-rest-1.0&tabs=http but.... code examples are not available in python.
+Documentation is straight forward. https://learn.microsoft.com/en-us/graph/api/event-update?view=graph-rest-1.0&tabs=http but.... code examples are not available in python. and... it turns out you need an Azure account, not just win365, plus you need to register the app plus configure a bunch of things. looks like the app-creator needs to register the app. plus the user still needs to login - what happened to good old app access keys? alternatively i could create a dameon- but that one could access everything in my organziation, not just my information.

 ## chatGPT
 chatGPT to the rescue!
 Let us play and see what it can do.